mark-watson/Java-AI-Book/manuscript/neural_networks.md

 {#nn-neuron}
 ![Neuron](images/nn_neuron.png)

 The activation absorbed through dendrites is summed together, but the firing of a neuron only occurs when a threshold is passed.
-In neural network simulations there are several common ways to model neurons and connections between neurons that we will see n both this and the next chapter.
+In neural network simulations there are several common ways to model neurons and connections between neurons that we will see in both this and the next chapter.

+## Road Map for the Neural Network Example Code

 The following UML class diagram will give you an overview all of the neural network library classes in this chapter before we dive into the code: